The author of this tutorial is Nur Roy. He writes:

 AKVIS Noise Buster reduces both luminance and color noise on digital images.

-I chose the AKVIS Noise Buster plug-in from the Filter menu.
+I chose the AKVIS Noise Buster plug-in from the Effects menu.
 When you click on the plug-in, it opens the image within its own window.

 When AKVIS Noise Buster makes changes to a large photo, it works a bit slowly, but that can be expected for the amount of work.